A Two-Phase Free Boundary Problem for Harmonic Measure: Introduction

 At this point the regularity theory developed by De Silva et al. (see \cite{silvaferrarisalsa}) and Kinderlehrer et al. (see \cite{kinderlehrernirenberg} and \cite{knstwosided}) can be used to produce the desired conclusion.
 However, these results cannot be applied directly and some additional work is required to adapt them to our situation.
 These arguments, while standard, do not seem to appear explicitly in the literature.
 Therefore, we present them in detail here.
 Section \ref{sec: initialholderregularity} adapts the iterative argument of De Silva, Ferrari and Salsa \cite{silvaferrarisalsa} to get $C^{1,s}$ regularity for the free boundary.
 In Section \ref{sec: higherholder} we first describe how to establish optimal $C^{1,\alpha}$ regularity and then $C^{2,\alpha}$ regularity (in analogy to the aforementioned work of Jerison \cite{jerison}).
 This is done through an estimate in the spirit of Agmon et al. (\cite{adn1} and \cite{adn2}) which is proven in the appendix.
 Higher regularity then follows easily.

 {\bf Acknowledgements:} This research was partially supported by the Department of Defense's National Defense Science and Engineering Graduate Fellowship as well as by the National Science Foundation's Graduate Research Fellowship, Grant No. (DGE-1144082).
+We thank the anonymous referee for several helpful comments and corrections.
 The author would also like thank Professor Carlos Kenig for his guidance, support and, especially, boundless patience.